scooter99boston/bbu-gf/docs/gf_controlled/member_top.md

 For all ledgers within the Utility environments list, the following requirements apply to Nodes on the ```prod``` instance of the Utility.
 These requirements may be downgraded from MUST to SHOULD for any Nodes on ledgers that are for non-production purposes.

 1. MUST run on robust server-class hardware.
-2. If a Node is run on a VM, the Member:
+2. If a Node is run on a VM, the Steward:

 	1. MUST run on a mainstream hypervisor that receives timely patches from its vendor or community.
 	2. SHOULD apply hypervisor patches on a regular basis.

 3. The Node MUST run in an OS that is dedicated to the validator, i.e., a single-purpose (physical or virtual) machine that MUST run Bedrock Open Source Code, MAY run other software approved by the TSC, and MUST NOT run any other software.
 Software required to support the node, such as monitoring, backup, and configuration management software, are approved as a general category.
-However, Members should discuss with the TSC any software packages that transmit between the Member Node and the outside.
+However, Stewards should discuss with the TSC any software packages that transmit between the Steward Node and the outside.
 4. MUST run a server with compatible versions of the operating systems supported by the Hyperledger Indy Node requirements as documented in the release notes.
 5. MUST have adequate compute power (in late 2020, 8 or more cores is considered adequate).
 6. MUST have adequate RAM (in late 2020, 32 GB of RAM is considered adequate).